-Lots of tutorials on freezing eggplant cover one way to freeze it, but there are at least five ways to do it, and each one has merit.
-Take a look at all five options.
+Lots of tutorials on freezing eggplant cover one way to freeze it, but there are at least four ways to do it, and each one has merit.
+Take a look at all four options.

 01 of 04